Introduction to Chemical Products and Processes

 On completion of this module a learner should be able to:

- Discuss the principles of green chemistry.
+ Demonstrate knowledge on the principles of green and sustainable chemistry.
+(Quiz 2) (A1.2-3)

  Produce simple process flow diagrams based on written process descriptions.
+(Energy Project/Design Challenge) (A1.2-5)

  Demonstrate an understanding of the importance of health, safety and environmental management in the chemical process industry.
+(Energy project/Design challenge) (A2.7-5)

 Skills